cherrynoize/clone/README.md

 run.

-You can find in the example jobs a useful [sync map of user-relevant files](jobs/sync.sh) that can be easily translated to a new system to replicate the current setup (obviously needs customization, but it's a starting point).
+You can find in the example jobs a useful [sync map of user-relevant files](jobs/sync.sh) that can be easily translated onto a new system to replicate the current setup (obviously needs customization, but it's a starting point).
 You should make sure the backup partition is formatted accordingly to source so permissions are not lost,